-ARTICLE 10 - GRIEVANCE PROCEDURE
+ARTICLE 10 - GRIEVANCE AND ARBITRATION PROCEDURE

-- 10.01 (a) It is the Employer's responsibility to maintain an environment in which employees remain free from harassment, intimidation, and any threats, explicit or implied, which are designed or might reasonably be understood to dissuade an employee from exercising his/her their rights under Article 10, or any other right provided for in this Collective Agreement. - (b) The parties recognize the importance of confidentiality and agree that all grievances will be discussed, disseminated, or otherwise shared by each of them on a need to know basis as determined by each of them at their discretion. - (c) To ensure that complaints of employees are remedied as quickly as possible, the parties agree that the procedure for submitting and dealing with grievances, which shall be defined as any difference arising out of the interpretation, application, administration, or alleged violation of this Collective Agreement, shall be as follows:
+- 10.01 (a) It is the Employer's responsibility to maintain an environment in which employees remain free from harassment, intimidation, and any threats, explicit or implied, which are designed or might reasonably be understood to dissuade an employee from exercising their rights under Article 10, or any other right provided for in this Collective Agreement. - (b) The parties recognize the importance of confidentiality and agree that all grievances will be discussed, disseminated, or otherwise shared by each of them on a need to know basis as determined by each of them at their discretion. - (c) To ensure that complaints of employees are remedied as quickly as possible, the parties agree that the procedure for submitting and dealing with grievances, which shall be defined as any difference arising out of the interpretation, application, administration, or alleged violation of this Collective Agreement, shall be as follows:

-(i) Step 1: The Union, on behalf of the employee, may submit a written grievance signed by the Grievor and their Steward or Union representative, to the Chair (or the Chair's equivalent or designate) of the Department in which the employee works within 15 business days after receiving the reply of the employment supervisor.
+- (i) Step 1: The Union, on behalf of the employee, may submit a written grievance signed by the Grievor and their Steward or Union representative, to the Chair (or the Chair's equivalent or designate) of the Department in which the employee works within 15 business days after receiving the reply of the employment supervisor.
 The nature of the grievance and the remedy sought shall be clearly set out in the grievance.
 The Department Chair or their equivalent or designate will deliver their decision in writing within 15 business days following the day on which the grievance was submitted to them.
-Failing settlement at this Step, then:

-(ii) Step 2: Within 15 business days following a decision under Step 1, the Union/grievor(s) may present the written grievance to the Dean of the Faculty (or their designate) in which the grievor is employed, or Vice--Provost (Faculty), (or their designate) if the academic unit is not administered by a particular Faculty.
-The Dean or Vice--Provost (Faculty), (or their designate) will hold a meeting with the grievor(s), the Steward or Union Representative who signed the grievance and, at the Dean's or Vice--Provost's (Faculty), their designate's) discretion, an E/LR Representative to discuss the grievance.
-The Dean or Vice--Provost (Faculty), (or their designate) will give their written decision within 15 business days after the date on which the grievance was submitted to them.
-Failing settlement at this Step, then:

-(iii) Step 3: Within 15 business days following a decision under Step 2, the Union/grievor(s) may submit the written grievance to the Vice- Provost (Faculty).
-The Vice Provost (Faculty) (or their designate), will convene a meeting with the grievor(s), the Steward or Union Representative who signed the grievance and 2 other representatives designated by the President of the Local and, at the Vice- Provost's or designate's discretion, an E/LR Representative, to discuss the grievance.
+Failing settlement at this Step, then: - (ii) Step 2: Within 15 business days following a decision under Step 1, the Union/grievor(s) may present the written grievance to the Dean of the Faculty (or their designate) in which the grievor is employed, or Vice- Provost (Teaching and Learning), (or their designate) if the academic unit is not administered by a particular Faculty.
+The Dean or Vice- Provost (Teaching and Learning), (or their designate) will hold a meeting with the grievor(s), the Steward or Union Representative who signed the grievance and, at the Dean's or Vice- Provost's (Teaching and Learning), (or their designate's) discretion, an E/LR Representative to discuss the grievance.
+The Dean or Vice-Provost (Teaching and Learning), (or their designate) will give their written decision within 15 business days after the date on which the grievance was submitted to them.
+Failing settlement at this Step, then: - (iii) Step 3: Within 15 business days following a decision under Step 2, the Union/grievor(s) may submit the written grievance to the Vice- Provost (Teaching and Learning).
+The Vice-Provost (Teaching and Learning), (or their designate), will convene a meeting with the grievor(s), the Steward or Union Representative who signed the grievance and 2 other representatives designated by the President of the Local and, at the Vice- Provost's or designate's discretion, an E/LR Representative, to discuss the grievance.
 The Step 3 reply is required in writing within 15 business days after the date on which the grievance was submitted to them.
-Failing a satisfactory settlement at this Step, the grievance may be referred to arbitration within 15 business days after the date on which the reply to Step 3 was given.

-(d) Where the Employment Supervisor is a Department Chair or Faculty Dean, the Union may advance to either Step 2 or Step 3 of the Grievance Procedure, as the case may be.
+Failing a satisfactory settlement at this Step, the grievance may be referred to arbitration within 15 business days after the date on which the reply to Step 3 was given. - (d) Where the Employment Supervisor is a Department Chair or Faculty Dean, the Union may advance to either Step 2 or Step 3 of the Grievance Procedure, as the case may be.